 You find a fair amount of padding on all the necessary spots, especially on the ear pads.

-Because of leatherette pads, headphones create an airtight seal, which significantly reduces sound leakage.
+Because of leatherette pads, these Sennheiser headphones create an airtight seal, which significantly reduces sound leakage.

 There are similar headphones for the same price tag.
 See the best Bluetooth headphones under $100.

 One of the most popular Sennheiser headphones among news media workers.
 They’re inexpensive, relatively durable, comfy, and sound pretty good.